VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 ## Summary

 This proposal introduces a standardized deployment and promotion mechanism for OpenChoreo that works seamlessly with both UI/CLI and GitOps workflows.
-The design uses **Release** and **ReleasePin** CRs to provide an immutable, auditable way to promote component definitions across environments while maintaining environment-specific configuration separation.
+The design uses **ComponentRelease** and **ReleaseBinding** CRs to provide an immutable, auditable way to promote component definitions across environments while maintaining environment-specific configuration separation.

-The Release CR supports **two flexible approaches** for storing ComponentTypeDefinitions, Addons, and Components:
-- **Git references** (lightweight Release, slower reconciliation): Release (Comparatively smaller to embedded content).
-Recommended for GitOps workflows.

-- **Embedded content** (larger Release, faster reconciliation): Release (Comparatively larger to git references).
-For the UI and CLI paths, this has been used for deployments and promotions.

-Users can choose the approach that best fits their workflow, or even mix both within the same Release, providing maximum flexibility while addressing etcd storage and performance concerns through garbage collection, git references, and planned compression support.
+**ComponentRelease** is an immutable snapshot that captures the exact state of a component at a specific point in time, serving as a "lockfile" for deployments.
+It ensures the same configuration can be reliably promoted across environments.
+ComponentReleases support two storage modes: **git references** (lightweight, ~2-5 KB, ideal for GitOps workflows with clean diffs) or **embedded content** (self-contained, ~50-200 KB, ideal for UI/CLI workflows with faster reconciliation).
+The Workload is always embedded as it contains build output.
+Once created, a ComponentRelease cannot be modified, providing a stable, auditable artifact for promotion workflows.

+**ReleaseBinding** connects a ComponentRelease to a specific environment, enabling the same immutable ComponentRelease to be deployed across multiple environments with environment-specific configurations via EnvSettings.

 ## Motivation